gerhard-source/NewPhysics/README.md

-- 👋 Hi, I love physics and an old physicist from the University of Greifswald.
+- 👋 Hi, I love physics and an old physicist from the University Greifswald.
 My name is Denkrebell on X, DenkRebellx on Mastodon.social.
 - 👀 I am interested on physics,
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me p@tronsoft.de